 Unless you are interviewing for an entry-level role, you will likely be asked this question at some point during your interview.
 Start with a simple yes or no. Even if you don’t have experience with data modeling, you’ll want to be at least able to define it: the act of transforming and processing fetched data and then sending it to the right individual(s).
 If you are experienced, you can go into detail about what you’ve done specifically.
 Perhaps you used tools like Talend, Pentaho, or Informatica.
 If so, say it.
 If not, simply being aware of the relevant industry tools and what they do would be helpful.

 7. Why are you interested in this job, and why should we hire you?

-It is a fundamental question, but your answer can set you apart from the rest.
+It is a fundamental data engineer interview question, but your answer can set you apart from the rest.
 To demonstrate your interest in the job, identify a few exciting features of the job, which makes it an excellent fit for you and then mention why you love the company.